Vizzuality/layers-storytelling/README.md

 - Copy .env.template and rename it to .env
 - Add Mapbox [access token](https://docs.mapbox.com/help/glossary/access-token) to the new .env
-- Update config.js with the desired chapters and layers
+- Update config.js with the desired chapters, layers and mapbox style
 - External layers config should be specified on the map-external-layers.js file
 - Update index.html and manifest.json inside public folder to update title and SEO

 ## Config
+  Images must be placed on public folder.
+Background intro image is intro.png.
+It can be removed to have a transparent intro background.

   Definition of the chapter options on the config file: